webosose/website/content/en/docs/tools/sdk/emulator/emulator-user-guide.md

     {{< figure src="/images/docs/tools/emulator/vbox_emulator_img16.png" alt="Virtual machine window" class="align-left" >}}

 {{< note >}}
 The display resolution of webos-image defaults to 1920x1080.
-If it is too big to be displayed on the host monitor, you can adjust the scale with the following command.
+If it is too big to be displayed on the monitor, you can adjust the scale with the following command.

 ```shell
 vboxmanage setextradata <vm_name> GUI/ScaleFactor <scale_factor>